faizaakabli/MyFTP3/README.md

     "lastname": "AKABLI"
 }
 ```
+* I create a FTP server and a client.
+The client must handle commands.
+* In a fristime I used FaZilla
+* I used Javascript

+<p align="right"><a href="#top">back to top</a></p>

 ## <a name='overview'> Overview</a>

 The purpose of this challenge is to create an FTP client and server.
-I use the file RFC959
+I use the file RFC959 https://datatracker.ietf.org/doc/rfc959/

 The client must handle the following commands: